Blendify/blender-manual/blender_docs/manual/render/blender_render/motion_blur.rst

 .. figure:: /images/render-mblur04.jpg
    :width: 320px

-   Frame 1 when Sampled Motion Blur is enabled and 8 'intermediate' frames are computed.
+   Frame 1 when Sampled Motion Blur is enabled and eight 'intermediate' frames are computed.
-   Shutter is set to 0.5 - thus the image 8 samples are rendered between frame 1 and halfway to frame 2.
+   Shutter is set to 0.5 - thus the image eight samples are rendered between frame 1 and halfway to frame 2.

 .. list-table::